mrc-ide/public-events-microbit-epidemic/docs/PREPARE.md

 * Note that micro:bit serial numbers are not *perfectly* unique, technically speaking, but should be amply close enough unless you're extraordinarily unlucky.
 See [here](https://support.microbit.org/support/solutions/articles/19000070728-how-to-read-the-device-serial-number).
 I haven't coded any specific provision for duplicate serial numbers.

+### Last Online Installation.

+* Finally, make sure you have R installed.
+The Java slideshow depends on it for creating network graphs.
+Click [here](https://cran.r-project.org/mirrors.html), choose a mirror near you.

+* _Recommended_: especially if you're likely to be offline when you first run an epidemic; Load R, and `install.packages('statnet')`.